ple1n/wayland-popup/README.md

 I had no idea what part was responsible but I then installed vulkan-intel, and it got fixed.
 I was on Arch.

+## bugs that ever happened

+- currently, when there is vscode window behind the popup, the cursor position is offset by 4 pixels

 ## philosophy

 - minimal dependency